 I have been told that it is the scorpio in me, but I often feel the need to retreat and restore by myself.
 That said, my top Halfternoons are not all solitary affairs.
 I came up with the idea of a ‘halfternoon’ after my son was born in 2006.
 I moved to New York when he was four months old, with a husband who always seemed to be away, so, for the most part it was just my son and me in New York City - a very different city to the one I’d known before becoming a mother.
 It was bliss, but exhausting.
 It was the hardest I’ve ever worked in my life (until his sister joined the gang) and I knew I needed to claim significant restorative time for me, but with a baby attached 24/7?
 How?
 There was no family nearby.
 I didn’t want a nanny.
 The Halfternoon was born to give significance to the time I had to myself by way of applying ritual and stature to whatever I chose to do.
 It was a rarity, but like birthday cake and bottles of champagne, I feel it would loose its charm if it became a common indulgence.
 It set the scene for what would become the Sussed Co.
 Modern Rituals.

 A cup of tea, a book, and the sofa with Harry and Freddie (the family Cavapoo’s).
-I love biographies of the sixties in London and Studio 54 era New York, anything Mitford and SOE related.
-I also love old Jilly Cooper books.
+I love biographies of the sixties in London and Studio 54 era New York, and also anything Mitford, Blitz or SOE related.
+I also love old Jilly Cooper books - old ones.
 Books about crystals.
 Books about interesting people… Books, bags and shoes are my main material attachments.

 Any time outside in a blue sky.
 New York apartment living means being shut up for most of the year.
 When the sun comes out, the clouds clear and the parks bloom I always realize how much I love New York (which I always forget when its so cold it hurts).

 A boat trip to the Isle of Wight and visit to Reflections metaphysical shop.